sjf630/README-generator/README.md

 ## Usage

 Answer the prompts in your terminal to generate a README file.
-The generated file will be called 'README-autoCreated.md'.

 ## License